 When you’re looking for a new longboard, there are actually two main types that you should really consider.
 Both are excellent for getting you to where you want to go, but in practice, they both can deliver a different experience.
 Let’s take a look at the two types:

-- Cruiser Longboards – A good cruiser board is designed for traveling and commuting.
+- Cruiser Longboards – The best longboard for cruising is designed for traveling and commuting.
 These types of boards are also great on different terrains because a good cruiser board will have wheels that are large enough to bypass things like cracks in the pavement, loose earth, and gravel.
 Additionally, these have a good amount of speed and handling as well, which can be great for any boarding session.

 Cruisers have wider decks so that there is greater weight distribution overall.
 These also can turn pretty easily and can provide a reliable ride for commuters.
 As a rule, this type has an oblong shaping.